simen64/Discord-RAT-v2/help_menu.md

 !clipboard monior stop = Stops the Clipboard Monitor
 !clipboard monitor status = See the status of the Clipboard Monitor

+### Clipboard Monitor URL:
+THe clipboard monitor URL mode acts the same way as the normal monitor mode as it reports to you everytime a new item is copied.
+However in url mode it also listens for copied URLs which in return get switched out with your URL.
+This can be a great tool for phishing.

+!clipboard monitor url start https://your-url-here.com = Starts the Clipboard Monitor in URL mode !clipboard monior url stop = Stops the Clipboard Monitor URL mode !clipboard monitor url status = See the status of the Clipboard Monitor URL mode

 ### Keyboard commands:

 !keyboard write = Use the keyboard to write